 What do you feel you could be better at?

 I could be better at playing, and at taking time off.
 It’s hard for me to take a break and just stop working.
 At the same time, I love it- I love hanging out on the back porch drinking a beer, and blowing off the rest of the afternoon!
 I’m trying to get better at just doing it.

 What makes you feel guilty?

 I feel guilty when I’m trying to be with the girls and I’m super distracted.
 The computer takes me away, and now I have an iPhone, so work travels with me.
-Sometimes I’m so busy writing about dinner, that I don’t have time to actually make dinner.
-But usually, right at one of the moments, Sadie or Rosie will spin my desk chair around and give me a kiss on the nose.
+Sometimes I’m so busy writing about dinner, that I don’t have time to make dinner.
+But usually, right at one of the moments, Sadie or Rosie will spin my desk chair around and kiss me on the nose.
 They seem to know just what I need.